-Key Features of the Performance e Share Plan Element Application skilling training 200/ Governance % of women in senior roles, new appointments (-1 and -2 organizational levels under the CEO) 20% acts as a de-multiplier reducing the number of shares that vest at the end of the Plan: by 10% if the achievement of the ESG KPI is < the target level but ≥ the threshold level by 20% if the achievement of the ESG KPI is < the threshold level measured at the end of the Accrual Period measure above the acts as the Plan Accrual get: (applicable only to Business and Gove es the maintenance, for the Plan's time hor ne target defined in the Group RAF in the to de-multiplier reducing the number of share by 10% per each year of breach (with a ca Period) ed throughout the Accrual Period. rizon, of t timefram es that ve he CET1 levels e of the Plan; est at the end of Individual access conditions Measured throughout the Accrual Period.
-Absence of the compliance breaches as set in the 2022 FAMI Remuneration and Incentive Policies.
-Specifically: disciplinary measures involving suspension from service and pay for a period equal to or greater than one day, also due to serious findings received from the Company's control functions; in the event of violations sanctioned by the supervisory Authorities of the obligations in matters of professionalism, integrity and independence and following in relation to related parties and obligations regarding remuneration and incentives set out in CRD V, involving a sanction of an amount equal to or greater than € 30,000; behaviors that do not comply with the provisions of the law, regulations, the articles of association or any ethical or conduct codes established ex ante by the Group or the Company and from which a "significant loss" has resulted for the Group, for the Company, for managed funds or for customers.
-Pay-out Schedule Policies, i.e.: Different Risk Tak (higher of threshold its ratio t Paymen iated according to whether or not the benear segment and the amount of the total value or lower than the "particularly high" amount of the fixed remuneration.
-It will be made for 50% (maximum) in Integrated in the Integration and Integrated in the Integration. eficiary b ariable re t or than ncentive elongs to the muneration the "materiality Policies) and
+Element Application EnvironmentalNew lending to the green/circular economy and green transition with a major focus on supporting Corporates/SMEs transition40% SocialNumber of employees who successfully completed re-skilling training and were employed in a job in line with their newly acquired skills, or who completed up- skilling training40% G overnance% of women in senior roles, new appointments (-1 and -2 organizational levels under the CEO)20% by 10% if the achievement of the ESG KPI is &lt; the target level ≥ the threshold level by 20% if the achievement of the ESG KPI is &lt; the threshold I measured at the end of the Accrual Period 2.
+Capital Target : (applicable only to Business and Governance Functions) measures the maintenance, for the Plan's time horizon, of the CET1 leabove the target defined in the Group RAF in the timeframe of the Pla acts as de-multiplier reducing the number of shares that vest at the end the Plan by 10% per each year of breach (with a cap of 40% over the e Accrual Period) Individual access conditions measured throughout the Accrual Period.
+Absence of the compliance breaches as set in the 2022 FAMI Remuneration a Incentive Policies.
+Specifically: disciplinary measures involving suspension from service and pay for a pe equal to or greater than one day, also due to serious findings received fro the control functions; in the event of violations sanctioned by the supervisory Authorities of the obligations in matters of professionalism, integrity and independence and following in relation to related parties and obligations regarding remuneration and incentives set out in CRD V, involving a sanction of an amount equal or greater than € 30,000; behaviors that do not comply with the provisions of the law, regulations, the Group or the Company and from which a "significant loss" has resulte for the Group, for the Company, for managed funds or for customers.